Hawkins30/python_learning/README.md

 - Uses the *Have I Been Pwned* API with k-anonymity for privacy.
 - Compares SHA-1 hashes locally without exposing user passwords.

+### 🔐 Project 7: Fernet Encryption Demo
+- Built a tool that encrypts and decrypts text using Fernet symmetric encryption.
+- Implemented secure key generation and storage.
+- Explored difference between encryption and hashing.

 NEXT STEPS
 ----------
-- Build a password leak checker using public hash databases.
-- Create a basic encryption/decryption demo.
-- Add error handling and colourful console messages.
-- Use `json` and `os` modules for better data storage.
-- Explore sockets, hashing collisions, and simple networking tools.

 ----------------------------------------------------
 📊 SUMMARY OF PROGRESS